 I’m excluding from this essay the few actually racist voices in the early revival.
 They were not indicative of the whole and perhaps were reactionary to it.
 Racist intent is not what is wrong with the word “Dixieland.”
 But there is one bit of history that must be included.

-The primary reason that a segment of the jazz revival came to be called “Dixieland” is that some people during the swing era began using the term to describe trad gigs in honor of The Original Dixieland Jazz Band.
+The primary reason that a segment of the jazz revival came to be called “Dixieland” is that some people during the swing era began using the term to describe pre-swing playng in honor of The Original Dixieland Jazz Band.
 The ODJB were the first jazz band to record and become stars.
 But they were also an all-white band whose founder was at the time of the revival claiming a white origin for jazz.
 Racist statements are magnified by historians, and the average fan at the time was unaware of them, but there did exist vocal members of the revival eager to embrace Papa Jack Laine as the white Buddy Bolden.

 There have been recent, more balanced efforts to restore the place of important white contributors to early jazz.
 They are a necessary correction to earlier historians who applied racial inherency to music birthed from a melting pot.
-Some of those people, using genetic terms to connect jazz to Africa, sound just as cringe worthy when you read them now as the people who claimed it was invented by whites.
+Some of those people, using genetic terms to connect jazz to Africa, sound just as cringe worthy when you read them now as the people who claimed jazz was invented by whites.

-These efforts to find a nuanced hostory can be taken the wrong way, especially when someone who thinks of early jazz as an exclusively Black art form is confronted by someone whose favorite musicians of the twenties are primarily white.
+These efforts to find a nuanced history can be taken the wrong way, especially when someone who thinks of early jazz as an exclusively Black art form is confronted by someone whose favorite musicians of the twenties are primarily white.
 White musicians were vitally important to the development of jazz, in part because they had an easier time recording and traveling.
 The privilege they had doesn’t subtract from the value of the music they made.